 #5.
 Dine at The Spoke & Bird and Relax in the Chicago Women’s Park and Gardens

-Our Century of Contrast South Loop Walking Tour ends just next to one of the area’s best spots to relax and reflect.
+We can end our custom neighborhood tour just next to one of the area’s best spots to relax and reflect.
 The Spoke & Bird offers delicious and locally sourced breakfasts, salads and sandwiches.
 You can enjoy them with coffee-based drinks or a glass of wine or beer.
 After your meal on the patio you can proceed directly to the Chicago Women’s Park and Gardens.
 Surrounding the Clarke House, which is the oldest house in the city, the park offers an oasis of green space.
 You can relax in their landscaped grounds or contemplate “Helping Hands,” a memorial to Nobel Peace Prize-winner and Badass Chicago Woman Jane Addams.
 It’s a great place to unwind amidst the myriad things to do near McCormick Place.

 A Growing Amount of Things to Do Near McCormick Place